in

 What spaces and facilities are available?

-Participants are accommodated on the estate in single rooms.
+Participants are accommodated at Estate in single rooms.
 Some rooms have an en-suite bathroom, others have a private bathroom accessible from the hallway, and a few share a communal bathroom located in the hallway.
 Meals are taken in the villa's communal dining room.

 The working sessions take place in the Brocher auditorium, which is equipped with desks, a computer, a complete audiovisual system, and microphones to ensure good sound quality, including during remote participation via Zoom.

-The workshops are held in English to facilitate the participation of international experts.
+The Workshops conducted in English to facilitate the participation of international experts.

 Can the results or conclusions of a workshop be published?